Personal History: My Story

 2015 - I adopted my best friend Newt from a Burbank animal rescue.
 I love her more than anything in the world.
 Also that year, the Supreme Court voted to allow same-sex marriage nationwide.
 As a vocal, long-time proponent of marriage equality, this was amazing news.

-2016 - My favorite Los Angeles bookstore closed.
+2016 - My favorite Houston bookstore closed.
 Mystery & Imagination will be missed forever.

 2017 - When I was photographing Vince Gilligan, the creator of Breaking Bad, Bryan Cranston stopped in and asked me to help him run lines.
 Not really.
 But I did take several solid portraits of Vince Gilligan